 Intrauterine contraception (IUCDs) methods are long-acting reversible contraceptives.
-There are 2 types available in the UK: levonorgestrel intrauterine devices (LNG-IUDs) ., including pelvic inflammatory disease. ectopic pregnancy for the LNG-IUD, hormonal adverse effects, such as acne and charian cysts pelvic pain or cramping has been reported Pain or bleeding can occur from a malpositioned or expelled leven ntrauterine device n devices, the risk of pelvic infection appendic insertion.
-However, the overall reference insertion.
-However, the overall reference timomycosis is a vention and copper intrauterine devices (Cu-IUDs).
+There are 2 types available in the UK: levonorgestrel intrauterine devices (LNG-IUDs) and copper intrauterine devices (Cu-IUDs).
 When inserting these devices patients may experience the following:

+- pain on insertion

+- expulsion of the device

+- unscheduled bleeding

+- uterine perforation

+- infection, including pelvic inflammatory disease.

+- ectopic pregnancy

+- for the LNG-IUD, hormonal adverse effects, such as acne and ovarian cysts

+- pelvic pain or cramping has been reported

+- Pain or bleeding can occur from a malpositioned or expelled levonorgestrel intrauterine device

-For both devices, the risk of pelvic infection appears to mease in the first 3 weeks after IUC insertion.
-However, the overall risk is very by (less than 1%).
+For both devices, the risk of pelvic infection appears to increase in the first 3 weeks after IUC insertion.
+However, the overall risk is very low (less than 1%).

-Pelvic actinomycosis is a very rare, chronic bacter with long-term IUC use (47).
+Pelvic actinomycosis is a very rare, chronic bacterial pelvic infection that is associated with long-term IUC use (47).

-Medicolegal Cases 5
+5 Medicolegal Cases

 If the presence of an STI is to be used in medico-legal proceedings, then there should be a chain of evidence (COE) for the samples taken.
-Specimens should be handled in accordance with Royal College of Pathologists' Guidance for handling medicolegal samples and preserving chain of evidence.
+Specimens should be handled in accordance with Royal College of Pathologists' Guidance for handling medicolegal samples and preserving the chain of evidence.

-Local legal requirements and guidance should be sought for maintaining and documenting a cherror custody for specimens and results that might be used in a legal investigation are which test results are accepted as evidence.
+Local legal requirements and guidance should be sought for maintaining and documenting a chain of custody for specimens and results that might be used in a legal investigation and for which test results are accepted as evidence.

-NAATs for the etection of N. gonorrhoeae or C. trachomatis are not licensed for use in extra-gental specimens and have not been evaluated in genital specimens from childre Cividence for the use of NAATs in children is limited.
-However, in adult Nons, NAATs are more sensitive than culture and can be used on non-invasive the imens.
+NAATs for the detection of N. gonorrhoeae or C. trachomatis are not licensed for use in extra-genital specimens and have not been evaluated in genital specimens from children.
+Evidence for the use of NAATs in children is limited.
+However, in adult populations, NAATs are more sensitive than culture and can be used on non-invasive specimens.
 Therefore, on balance, their use is recommended for testing in children.